haha150/haha150.github.io/wTesla/index.md

-# wTesla - Watch app for Tesla
+# wT - Watch app for EV

 <img src="images/wt.png" width="100">

 **Created by: Ali Symeri (haha150)**

-This project is a standalone Tesla app for the Apple watch with all the features that the official Tesla app has.
+This project is a standalone EV app for the Apple watch with all the features that the official EV app has.

-The app is still being developed to finish implementing all features that the official Tesla app has.
-It will continue to receive new features if requested and if Tesla adds additional features.
+The app is still being developed to finish implementing all features that the official EV app has.
+It will continue to receive new features if requested and if the EV app adds additional features.

 ## Token

-Currently, there is only one way to Authorize with the Tesla API in the app, you provide a download link to your token in the app for it to download it and be able to use your account, the token has to be in a specific format, see below snippet:
+Currently, there is only one way to Authorize with the EV API in the app, you provide a download link to your token in the app for it to download it and be able to use your account, the token has to be in a specific format, see below snippet:

 ```
 {